coupersmith1397/Rubiks-Cube/README.md

 # Rubiks-Cube
-Program developed in Python that solves a Rubrik's Cube.
+This project is in progress.
+The completed program will solve a Rubrik's Cube and output the required steps to the user.